CodeSparta/sparta/README.md

-Role Name
+OCP4 Deploy
 =========

-ocp4-deploy: This role will be used to configure components for ocp4
+This role configures the local system in order to launch containerONE; a container image used for provisioning, bootstrapping and configuration OpenShift 4 node types to support a full deployment.

 Requirements
 ------------